Obi-Wan747/web-planetarium/README.md

 # [Project Title]

 ## MVP

 Project Use Case:
+To provide accurate and personalized night sky predictions and simulations usable by stargazing amateurs.

 USP from other projects with the same use case:
+Simulations are highly personalized to include various visibility-impeding properties of the specified location, such as light pollution, air pollution, cloud cover, moonlight glare, and more.

 Bare minimum features needed to satisfy use case:
+- Mobile-first PWA
+- Select location (restrict to current time)
+- 360˚ WebGL view
+- View sun and moon
+- Support down to Bortle [five?] stars/planets/planetoids/galaxies
+  - with labels
+- View surrounding elevation

 ## Roadmap